 It's Not About My Mother

-Produced by Fresh Ink Theatre Company at the Boston Center for the Arts in December 2015 and as a reading at Dojo Theatre Company in New York City.
+Produced by Yale Cabaret at the Yale School of Drama in November 2018, at Fresh Ink Theatre Company at the Boston Center for the Arts in December 2015, and as a reading at Dojo Theatre Company in New York City.

 After their mother’s funeral, two half-sisters reunite in their family basement to begin clearing out the house.
 Unpacking pretty clothes and bitter memories, Midge and Nancy confront the aftershocks of a troubled childhood through the ghost of the Gold Dust Woman they called Mom.
 It's Not About My Mother is a bittersweet memory play about coming to terms with the death of a person you might not entirely miss.

 Featuring: Funyuns, Dr. Pepper, and a whole lot of Fleetwood Mac.
 Written for: Two women of different race and a design team that likes a challenge.

 "In the final scene, Rhiannon plays in full force, slowly escalating in volume as the two sisters twirl and dance around in what I would define as the most liberating experience I have ever witnessed in theatre.
 It achieves a climax so freeing that I wanted to jump up and dance around with the actors.
 This scene alone is the strongest selling point to see the show and provided a thrilling conclusion that proves it really isn’t about their mother." - The New England Theater Geek

 1984 (Or: Velma's Last Dance) (Or or: Give Me Cheez Doodles and THEN Give Me Death)

 Written as a part of Shotz Boston's night of short plays, The SHOTZ Anthology of Literature.